 - Text: We suggest writing this in a separate document and copying it into the application form when you are finished.
 You will not be judged on grammar or writing style, all we need is clarity.
-Use bullet points if necessary 1000 Word Maximum. - Upload a document: You can upload a visual Presentation or PDF Document to answer these questions.
-Maximum 2 Pages.

-Video - You can also respond to the questions in video format if you feel more comfortable speaking about your idea.
+Use bullet points if necessary.
+Maximum 1,000 words. - Upload a document: You can upload a visual presentation or PDF Document to answer these questions.
+Maximum 2 pages. - Video You can also respond to the questions in video format if you feel more comfortable speaking about your idea.
 It may be worth having the questions in clear view to ensure you are answering all the questions clearly.
 Your video must be no longer than 6 minutes long.